Become a Proofreader with No Experience (A 10-Step Guide)

 A free version of MS Word is available online; however, it’s unsuitable for proofreaders due to its limited functionality and inability to ensure the safety of clients’ documents.

-You may already be familiar with Word, but proofreaders need to learn how to use a specific feature of Word called Track Changes.
+You may already be familiar with Word, but proofreaders need to learn to use a specific feature of Word called Track Changes.

-But this software isn’t necessary unless you work for a publishing house that uses Acrobat.
+Some proofreaders also learn to use Adobe Acrobat to work with PDFs.
+But this software typically isn’t necessary unless you work for a publishing house that uses Acrobat.

 Two other tools you may want to eventually obtain are Grammarly and PerfectIt.